Devuna/Devuna-Queue-Edit-In-Place/documents/ReadMe.txt

 !
 GNU General Public License for more details.
 !
 !
-You should have received a copy of the GNU General Public License !    along with CwUnit.
+You should have received a copy of the GNU General Public License !    along with Devuna-Queue-Edit-In-Place.
 If not, see <http://www.gnu.org/licenses/>.
 ! ================================================================================

 Using Queue Edit in Place Templates for Clarion 10.0: